This is a glossary of terms and acronyms that relate to New Zealand's land survey and registration systems.

 Large volumes used to record information such as the receipt of a legal plan.
 Entries are usually in chronological order.
 These include Block registers, survey district registers, plan registers, Parish registers and so on.
 They vary by Land district, and many offices created registers that other offices did not.

 With the abolition of the Provinces on 1 November 1876, a standard system of surveys was instituted.
 New Zealand was divided into twenty-eight geographical areas, termed Meridional Circuits.
 These areas were then divided into Survey Districts.
 A survey district was to be 122 miles (1,000 chains) square and divided into l6 blocks 3 miles (250 chains) square.

 See also Survey Plans.
 A Survey Office plan is a record of all survey observations (bearing and distances) required to determine the correct position of the boundaries of a lot or section.
-Survey Office plans show these observations, together with underlying Certificate of Title boundaries, legal roads, and other information necessary to comply with the statutory requirements applying at that time.
+Survey Office plans show these observations, together with underlying record of title boundaries, legal roads, and other information necessary to comply with the statutory requirements applying at that time.
 Plans are identified with a number and an SO prefix such as SO 12345.

 Some sequences of survey plans date back more than 160 years.
 Older plans may include the names of European settlers as well as English and Māori place names.
 The main sequences of plans are: